How Will I Know: Background and recording

-Initially, songwriters George Merrill and Shannon Rubicam had written the song's demo in 1984 for R&B singer Janet Jackson, employed by A&M Records executive, John McClain.
-However, after hearing the song, Jackson's management passed on the song, feeling it was too weak in comparison to her other material.
-In an interview with Fred Bronson, Merrill expressed his feelings after learning of Jackson's decision.
-"We were pretty upset because we thought it was perfect for her at the time.
+Initially, husband-and-wife songwriters George Merrill and Shannon Rubicam had written the song's demo in 1984 for pop singer Janet Jackson, who was managed by A&M Records executive John McClain.
+However, after hearing the song, Jackson's management passed on it, feeling it was not a compatible fit with material already in development for her.
+In an interview with Fred Bronson, Merrill expressed his feelings after learning of Jackson's decision: "We were pretty upset because we thought it was perfect for her at the time.
 We had written it with her completely in mind."
-During this period, Brenda Andrews, at Almo-Irving Music, Merrill and Rubicam's publisher, played the song for Gerry Griffith, the director for R&B music at A&M and Arista Records.
-Griffith, who was compiling material for Houston's debut album at the time, felt the song perfectly matched her sound.
-He soon contacted Andrews and the song's two writers and prompted that they should give up the song to him for Houston's debut album.
+During this period, Brenda Andrews at Almo-Irving Music, Merrill and Rubicam's publisher, played the song for Gerry Griffith, the director for R&B music at A&M and Arista Records.
+Griffith, who was then compiling material for Houston's debut album, felt the song perfectly matched her musical style.
+He soon contacted Andrews and the song's two writers and suggested that they give the song to him for Houston's debut album.
 Griffith described his discovery of the song and what he and Clive Davis thought of it:

-"We had a lot of R&B-based tunes, we had a few ballads, but we didn't have a pop crossover song.
-So when I heard 'How Will I Know,' I said 'this is absolutely perfect.'
+We had a lot of R&B-based tunes, we had a few ballads, but we didn't have a pop crossover song.
+So when I heard "How Will I Know," I said "this is absolutely perfect."
 I played it for Clive [and] he fell in love with it.
-I wasn't very familiar with her family background; I didn't realize that, even at that time, there was a pretty big industry buzz about her future."
+I wasn't very familiar with her family background; I didn't realize that, even at that time, there was a pretty big industry buzz about her future.